Idiomdrottning’s homepage

 Your turn always starts with you choosing between either drawing the top card from the deck or picking the top card from the discard pile, and your turn ends with you placing a card from your hand face up on top of the discard pile.

-The first turn is special; if the starting player doesn’t want the top card from the discard pile, the starting player must instead pass instead, and if the dealer then doesn’t want that discard card, they must pass back.
+Before starting the normal turns, the first turn is special; starting with the starting player, the players get an opportunity to get the starting discard card.
+If the starting player doesn’t want that card, the starting player must instead pass instead, and if the dealer then doesn’t want that discard card, they must pass back.
 This is only moment in the game where you may (and must) pass.
 If either player does take the discard pile card, play continues as normal (including them ending their turn with placing another card from their hand on the discard pile, as they must with any other turn).

-You can’t dig deeper in the discard pile, only choose between the top card; the top face up discard card or the top card in the draw deck.
+You can never dig deeper in the discard pile, only get the top card; your choice between the top face up discard card or the top card in the draw deck.

 You are allowed to try to remember what cards the other player has taken from the discard pile, and what cards are further down in the discard pile.
 Color Gin is a memory game in that regard.